 Mobile Business Hubs (SMMEs)

-The Business Hub by the City of Cape Town provides SME owners with support to help them start and grow their businesses.
+The Business Hub by the City of Cape Town supports SME owners to help them start and grow their businesses.
 Their mission is to give small business owners the opportunities to connect with business partners, funders and support organisations in South Africa.

 Services offered by these hubs include access to economic information and research, skills development programmes, and guidance on growing your business, navigating City procedures and compliance requirements, and reducing red tape.